 Grandmother Ahlam fled her home in Syria.
 Now she protects Syrian refugee children

 Communities across the world are celebrating healthcare workers during the coronavirus pandemic.
 Meet Ailbhe in the UK and her colleagues abroad.

 Obaidur, a respected Rohingya camp leader, believes that with good teaching, men can create positive change in the heart of the coronavirus crisis.

 How can you maintain social distancing in a camp of crowded tents?
 How do you wash your hands regularly when the queue for the water point is long?

 During the current coronavirus crisis, children are finding ways to bring hope and healing to those around them.

-In South Sudan, already vulnerable children face a deepening crisis as coronavirus hits their country.
 Here we meet Paska, an extraordinary girl, who has become carer to her three younger siblings at the age of just 11.

 One Buckinghamshire girl has turned disappointment into opportunity – and is bringing hope to other children around the world.